 Circumstances can change over time, so it is better to have the agreement in writing to avoid any costly disputes in the future, if the family relationship unexpectedly breaks down.

 For more information on protecting your finances when acting as the bank of mum and dad, please contact Aalia Ijaz in our Wills, Trusts & Probate team on 0161 475 1218.
-Or for advice on any property matters contact Kim Derbyshire in our Residential Property team on 0161 475 7604.
+Alternatively, for advice on any property matters contact our Conveyancing team on 0161 475 7676.